kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

-    There are two analytical techniques for measuring BOD.
+    There are two analytical techniques for measuring `biochemical oxygen demand (BOD) <http://en.wikipedia.org/wiki/Biochemical_oxygen_demand>`_.
 You wish to evaluate the two testing procedures, so that you can select the test which has lower cost, and fastest turn-around time, but without a compromise in accuracy.
 The table contains the results of the each test, performed on a sample that was split in half.

 	#.
 Is there a *statistical* difference in accuracy between the two methods?
 	#.
 Review the raw data and answer whether there is a practical difference in accuracy.